3mdeb/verified-boot/verified_boot_main.md

 Common hashing algorithms include[^3]:
-* MD-5 - created in 1991, but now considered compromised as it was discovered how to decode it.
+* MD-5 - created in 1991, but now considered compromised as it was discovered how to crack it.
+A successful collision attacks against it were demonstrated[^4].
-* SHA family - developed by US government.
-A recent SHA-3 version uses randomness in the code making it more difficult to decode.
-Currently an industry standard.
+* SHA family - developed by US government, currently an industry standard.
+Most recent SHA-3 algorithm uses sponge construct mechanism, which enhances it's security by processing data with random-like transformations[^5].

 Hashing algorithm produce hash values, yet they are often used as a way to verify data integrity, serving a role of a checksum.
 This is why it is not